jahilldev/component-elements/packages/preactement/README.md

 }
 ```

-It's important to note that **slot keys will be normalised into camelCase**, for example: `slot="MySlot"` will be accessed via `mySlot` in your component's props. `preactement` will do it's best to handle all common casing conventions, e.g kebab-case, snake_case and PascalCase.
+It's important to note that **slot keys will be normalised into camelCase**, for example: `slot="my-slot"` will be accessed via `mySlot` in your component's props.
+It's recommended to use camelCase for slot keys, but this isn't always possible. `preactement` will do it's best to handle all common casing conventions, e.g kebab-case, snake_case and PascalCase.
 Slot values can be either primitive strings, or full HTML structures, as seen in the example above.

 ## Options